“It’s hard to be a friend to someone who’s depressed, but it is one of the kindest, noblest, and best things you will ever do.” – Stephen Fry

 When someone you know is depressed, it’s understandable if you feel helpless.
 If you’ve never suffered from clinical depression, how are you going to know what to say and do, or how it feels?

 - Listen.
-Keep in mind that the depressed person isn’t communicating well right now, and is probably speaking slower and less clearly.
+Keep in mind that the person with depression isn’t communicating well right now, and is probably speaking slower and less clearly.
 Be patient and don’t interrupt.
+Don’t be judgmental.

 - Take care of little tasks like feeding the cat or doing the laundry.
 (This suggestion applies if you don’t live with the person.
 If you do live with the person, you probably have to take on all the tasks).

-- Along those lines, remember that the depressed person is not being lazy.
+- Remember that the depressed person is not being lazy.
 Think of when you’re really sick and you can barely get out of bed to go to the bathroom.
-That’s how a depressive can feel all the time.
+That’s how someone with depression can feel all the time.

 - Learn everything you can about depression.
 Knowledge is power and understanding.